ElsevierSoftwareX/SOFTX-D-20-00088/README.md

 ### Background
-The **wit_io** (or earlier *wip_reader*) project began in 2016 as a side product of MATLAB analysis of huge Raman spectroscopic datasets obtained from WITec Raman Alpha 300 RA.
-The main aim of this project is to reduce the time consumed by importing, exporting and various post-processing steps.
+The **wit_io** (or earlier *wip_reader*) project began in 2016 as a side product of MATLAB analysis of huge Raman spectroscopic datasets obtained by WITec Raman Alpha 300 RA.
+The hope was to reduce time spent to manual exporting (from WITec software) and importing (in MATLAB software) and benefit from MATLAB's many libraries, scriptability, customizability and better suitability to BIG data analysis.
 During its development author worked for prof. Harri Lipsanen's group in Aalto University, Finland.